 Current information on emergency measures at the Faculty of Social Studies in connection with the spread of Coronavirus

-The RED color of the traffic light currently applies at FSS
+The WHITE color of the traffic light currently applies at FSS

 - MU is operating following the university traffic-light system.
-The risk assessment level is currently YELLOW.
+The risk assessment level is currently WHITE.

-- Students and employees must report if they have tested positive for COVID-19 or been required to go into quarantine.
-If you are experiencing COVID-19 symptoms, use this app.
+- If you are experiencing COVID-19 symptoms, please use this app.

 COVID-19 Disease: What to do if you feel sick?